ed-kung/CSUN-Econ-160/README.md

 - Dr. Edward Kung
 - edward.kung@csun.edu

+**About Me**: I love studying and teaching economics because it beautifully explains the world around us, from business and politics to dating and marriage.
+I also enjoy playing video games, and I'm learning to play guitar.
+I live in West LA with my wife and two kids.

 ### Lectures

 - Section 03 TuTh 9:30am - 10:45am @ Bookstein 1123
 - Section 02 TuTh 12:30pm - 1:45pm @ Bookstein 1131

-### Office Hours
+### Student Drop-In Hours (a.k.a.
+Office Hours)

 - TuTh 2:00pm - 3:00pm @ Bookstein 4252

 ### Course Organization

 This is an in-person class with two 75 minute sessions a week.
-The standard pattern will be a lecture on Thursdays and a discussion session on Tuesdays.
-Attendance is required at both sessions.
+The standard pattern will be a lecture on Thursdays, a discussion session on Tuesdays, and homework due on Mondays.

-### Weekly Time Expectations

-- Two 75 minute in-person sessions per week
-- 2 to 4 hours of homework and self study per week
+### Learning is a Journey

+Before talking about grading, let me first say that learning is a journey and growth is the goal.
+If you finish each day knowing more than you knew before, then the day was successful.
+You should think of homework and tests as ways to measure your progress on the journey, not as gatekeepers barring your path.

+Nevertheless, grades are a part of life and necessary to your personal and career goals.
+I am here to help everyone attain the grade they desire, regardless of circumstance or background.
+If you need help at any time along your journey, please do not hesitate to get in touch.
+I am here to help.

 ### Grading

 - **Online Textbook Quizzes (30%)**
   - Due Mondays at midnight.
 You have unlimited attempts before the due date.
-You only need to score 90% to get full credit.
-Points above 90% are counted towards extra credit.
   - Submissions after the due date will be accepted but will receive a maximum of 60% credit.
 Late submissions are due by the last day of class.

 - **In-class Quizzes and Attendance (30%)**
-  - There will be a short in-class quiz every Tuesday.
-The questions will be given in class and the quizzes will be completed in Canvas.
+  - There will be a short (5-10 minutes) in-class quiz every Tuesday and sometimes on Thursdays.
-  - The in-class quizzes will also count as your attendance score.
-You must be in-class in-person in order to get credit for the quiz.
-This will be checked.
+  - The quizzes are administered on Canvas so bring a device capable of internet access.
-  - You can miss up to 2 in-class quizzes without giving me an excuse.
-Further absences will require a valid reason.
+  - Attendance will be checked on quiz dates.
+Life sometimes gets in the way, so you can miss up to 2 in-class quizzes for any reason.
+  - Further absences require a [valid reason](#late-and-missing-assignment-policy).

 - **Midterm Exam (10%)**
-  - An in-person, on-paper midterm exam during one of the weekly sessions.
+  - An in-person, on-paper, multiple choice exam during one of the weekly sessions.
+  - 90% will be considered full credit.
+Points above 90% will be counted as extra credit.

 - **Practice Exam (5%)**
   - You will be required to take an online practice exam prior to the final.
 There will be unlimited attempts on this practice exam but it will be graded.

 - **Final Exam (25%)**
-  - An in-person, on-paper final exam during finals week.
+  - An in-person, on-paper, multiple choice exam during finals week.
+  - 90% will be considered full credit.
+Points above 90% will be counted as extra credit.

 - **Grading Scale**